DavidDGamble/CretaceousApi.Solution/README.md

 ## Description

 _This is an example of building your own API using C#/.NET Core MVC.
-There are examples different routes in the controller to querry your MySQL database and process the API requests.
+There are examples of different routes in the controller to querry your MySQL database and process the API requests.
 There are also more examples of model validation in the model._

 ## Setup/Installation Requirements